HardyScheel/angular-simple-online-store/README.md

 - [Further help](#Further-help)

 ---

 ## First steps
+You want to run this app on your local machine?
+Then ...

 Install the latest Node.js LTS version.
-Open a shell and run `npm install` to download and install all dependencies.
+Open a shell and navigate to the project folder where you git-cloned or downloaded this source code.
+Now run `npm install -g @angular/cli` to install Angular.
+At last run `npm install` to download and install all dependencies.
+You now can start the app on your local development server which you already setup with these steps.

 ## Development server
 Run `npm start` for a dev server.
 It will then execute `ng serve --open` and opens the web browser to navigate to `http://localhost:4200/`.